wavemaker/docs/learn/react-native/integrating-crashlytics.md

 }
 ```

-In case of any crash in your Wavemaker application the above configuration would ensure that the crash logs are sent to Crashlytics.
+In case of any crash in your WaveMaker application the above configuration would ensure that the crash logs are sent to Crashlytics.
 You can also check Crashlytics set-up by invoking in-built test function `crash()` in your application as follows.

 ```javascript